 - Ski Pants: A trusty pair of insulated ski pants are the next essential item for all winter sports fans.
 Make sure that your choice of pants is breathable, warm, and waterproof.
 These details will keep you dry, warm, and comfortable on the slopes.

 - Winter Protection: There are a few items that will make your winter vacation all the more comfortable.
-The last thing that you want is to be soaked on your first day, or get a migraine from snow blindness.
+The last thing you want is to be soaked on your first day or get a migraine from snow blindness.

 - Chapstick: Visiting Switzerland in winter will most likely find you spending hours of fun on the snow-covered slopes.
 This can quickly dry out your lips and burn your skin.
 In this instance, you’re going to be grateful that you’ve packed your moisturizing stick of Chapstick.

 - Sunglasses: The best days on the slopes are the ones accompanied by clear, sunny skies and good conditions.
-These circumstances also increase the glare of the sun on the white snow, making it close to unbearable on your eyes.
+These circumstances also increase the sun’s glare on the white snow, making it close to unbearable on your eyes.
 A pair of polarized sunglasses or ski goggles can protect your eyes from the wind and bright light.

 CONCLUSION: WHAT TO PACK FOR EUROPE IN WINTER